ZhouLinli/ZhouLinli.github.io/_pages/about.md

   - /about.html
 ---

 Linli earned her PhD in Education from University of California, Los Angeles (UCLA).
-She conducts research to support student success and program effectiveness in higher education.
-Linli is experienced in data analytics, data visualization, and mixed-methods research.
-Linli’s recent work involves using quantitative and qualitative research methodology for higher education data analysis, policy impact analysis, and campus-wide educational program evaluation and reporting.
+She is experienced in data analytics, data visualization, and mixed-methods research.
+Linli’s recent work involves database analysis, campus-wide survey assessment and benchmarking, and program evaluation and reporting.

-In addition to her role as a mixed-method researcher, Linli also teaches introductory statistics and qualitative research design to undergraduate students.
-Linli loves to work with different people, collaborate, and learn from each other.
-In her spare time, Linli enjoys listening to music, drawing, cooking, reading, writing, hiking, and traveling.
+In addition to her role as a data analyst, Linli teaches introductory statistics.
+In her spare time, Linli enjoys listening to music, drawing, cooking, reading, writing, hiking, traveling, and talking to and learning from different people.

 Check out Linli's work:
 ------